-The Dell PowerVault MD3200 and MD3200i Series storage arrays and the Dell hardware VSS provider also make it possible to create a snapshot of the source data on one server, and then to import that snapshot onto another server.
+The Dell PowerVault MD32/36 Series of Arrays and the Dell hardware VSS provider also make it possible to create a snapshot of the source data on one server, and then to import that snapshot onto another server.
 This process, known as snapshot transport, is accomplished in minutes, regardless of the size of the data.
 This transport capability reduces the performance impact to the application server by placing the burden of the backup processing on an alternate server.